Frenzoid/JuniorSoftwareDeveloper/README.md

 - I Wanted to try it out and deploy it on my VPS, thats why theres a Dockerfile.

+- Theres a new endpoint "/_config" that returns the current configuration of the app ( not public, it still needs a tenant header to be able to access it ), i basically used it to test the ENV variables and the JSON file.

 3. **Come miglioreresti il codice se fosse un progetto reale?**
 - I think we could create also a test file for the DocuWare Service too if we have more information about the API.